IowaDave/flash-at-firmware-to-esp-01/README.md

 *esptool.py* gets installed as part of the ESP8266 package.
 Arduino IDE uses it to upload programs onto ESP devices.

-The program will be installed deep, down inside the directory structure of the Arduino IDE's ESP8266 board package.
-Farther down in this article, I will explain how to locate it, then how to invoke the esptool for flashing AT-firmware onto the ESP-01.
+The program will be installed deep-down inside the directory structure of the Arduino IDE's ESP8266 board package.
+Later in this article, I will explain how to locate it, then how to invoke the esptool for flashing AT-firmware onto the ESP-01.

 ### AT-command Firmware Files

-A reasonably current set of files for the AT-command firmware was available in late October, 2025, in a repository that Espressif maintains on GitHub: [https://github.com/espressif/ESP8266_NONOS_SDK](https://github.com/espressif/ESP8266_NONOS_SDK).
+A recent set of files for the AT-command firmware, suitable for the 1-MB-sized ESP-01 module, was available in late October, 2025, in a repository that Espressif maintains on GitHub: [https://github.com/espressif/ESP8266_NONOS_SDK](https://github.com/espressif/ESP8266_NONOS_SDK).

 Please note that Espressif discourages use of this and other, older "NONOS" versions of its firmware.
-It makes sense from their point of view, as newer hardware products may benefit from new features introduced in more recent, larger versions of the firmware that cannot fit into or run on older hardware.
+It makes sense from their point of view, as newer hardware products may benefit from new features introduced in more recent, expanded versions of the firmware that do not fit into or run on older hardware.

-Meanwhile, however, the set of AT-commands provided by the older firmware still serve my purposes well on older hardware such as my 1MB ESP-01 module.
+Meanwhile, however, AT-commands designed for the 1-MB ESP-01 still serve my purposes well.
+I appreciate that Espressif has been keeping the firmware available.

-It appears that Espressif does maintain its final, NONOS version, by fixing bugs, although without adding new features.
+Moreover, it appears that Espressif does maintain its final, NONOS version by fixing bugs, although without adding new features.
 Language in the repository explains the company's current intentions regarding it.

 Navigate into the 'bin' folder of the repository.
 If all goes well you may see a list of folders and files similar to the following: